How to Sew the Vintage Nine-Patch Quilt Block

 First a Little History

 One of the oldest known quilt blocks is a Nine Patch block.
-In fact, it appeared in publication as early as 1896 in The Ohio Farmer according to Barbara Brackman in The Encyclopedia of Pieced Quilt Patterns.
+In fact, it appeared in publication as early as 1896 in The Ohio Farmer according to The Encyclopedia of Pieced Quilt Patterns by Barbara Brackman.
 It has been a popular choice with quilters for well over 125 years due to its simplicity.

 Young girls often learned to sew by making this simple block.
 It was an economical choice for beginners since only scraps of fabric were needed.
 In fact, it is still the perfect block if you’re a beginner or if you just want to step back and hone your sewing skills a bit.
 It is arguably the best block on which to practice sewing straight 1/4-inch seams either by hand or on a sewing machine.
 It is also great for mastering your skills at nesting seams.